douglasgreen/pagemaker/README.md

 * `pmMenuWidget.phtml` or `pmMenuWidget.twig`

 A well-organized JS and CSS file's top-level selector is `.pmMenuWidget`, mirroring the widget class name applied to its `<section class="pmMenuWidget">` tag.

+The widget files should be collected into subdirectories of a `widgets` directory.
+Each subdirectory should be given the name of the widget, such as `widgets\menuWidget`.
+If color themes are required, they can be split into subfiles like `pmMenuWidgetLight.css` and `pmMenuWidgetDark.css` for separate application.

 Our method encourages the development of widgets as separate and interchangeable parts to reduce conflicts.
 The modularity allows for the easy exchange, modification, and duplication of widgets in various projects, as long as they follow the same page structure.
 Additionally, since the widget is a thin wrapper, it can flexibly run different kinds of external code, such as rendering components from other sources.